FarronF/limerick-council-meetings/meetings/2021/10/20-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 16th June 2021.md

 and doors would be replaced.
 Mr. Leahy advised that when there are a lot of specialist skills

+involved when it comes to the design of heating systems and decisions around that and that
+---
-involved when it comes to the design of heating systems and decisions around that and that--- there is a huge safety element involved and noted the sheer scale of the project.
+there is a huge safety element involved and noted the sheer scale of the project.
 Mr. Leahy

 then noted the consultant is also the contractor who is fully involved in the project and that